Nashville metro

 Architectural asphalt shingles in middle Tennessee typically reach 22–28 years before end-of-life signs accumulate — slightly shorter than the 25–35 you'd see in a temperate, low-storm climate.
 Severe-thunderstorm wind events frequently shorten effective service life through partial-slope damage that triggers replacement before pure age would.

-Typical match time is under 60 seconds.
-First contractor contact is within one business day; for emergency tarping after a tornado or wind event, we route to same-day-availability pros first.
+Typical connect time is under 60 seconds.
+First contractor contact is by live phone transfer when an agent is on call, or callback as fast as an hour.
+For emergency tarping after a tornado or wind event, we route to rapid-availability pros first.

 Neighborhoods served